traycold/kobo-nightmode/README.md

 # config file for kobo-nightmode

 [state]
-invertActiveOnStartup = no      # yes / no
+invertActive = no             # yes / no
 retainStateOverRestart = yes  # yes / no
 [control]
-longPressDurationMS = 800       # time in milliseconds to toggle
+longPressDurationMS = 800     # time in milliseconds to toggle (1000 = 1 second)
 [nightmode]
-refreshScreenPages = 4  		#force refresh every X pages
+refreshScreenPages = 0        # force refresh every X pages
+disableNightmode = yes        # yes / no
+[brightness]
+1percentPatch = yes # yes / no : Nickel set brightness to 2% even when on UI it is set to 1%
+                    # this patch will force brightenss to 1% when:
+                    # - it was set to 1%, then it was set to 0% (for instance: stand-by) then changed again to "what Nickel says is 2%"
+                    # - it was set to 3%, then it was set to 1% then changed again to "what Nickel says is 2%"
+timeout = 7         # time in seconds, after brightness is set (and maintained) to a given level, to toggle the action set to that level
+3 = toggleNightMode # when brightness is set to 3% : special action, toggle night toggleNightMode
+# some examples of invoking any script when brightness is set to X% for at least TIMEOUT seconds
+#4 = touch /mnt/onboard/hello.world
+#5 = touch /mnt/onboard/hello.world.async &
 ```
 `invertActiveOnStartup` determines whether nightmode is active after booting.
 `retainStateOverRestart` determines whether the state should be kept over a restart.